zekeriyasari/Causal.jl/README.md

 [1] : [DifferentialEquations.jl](https://docs.juliadiffeq.org/) package is used for differential equation solving.

 ## Installation
 Causal is being registered to the official registry of Julia packages.
-Until the registration finishes, you can install Causal by specifying the full path of its repository.
+Until the registration is completed, you can install Causal by specifying the full path of its repository.
 Enter the Pkg REPL by pressing ] from the Julia REPL and then add the Causal:
 ```julia
 ] add https://github.com/zekeriyasari/Causal.jl
 ```